elvisselimaj/python-challenge/01-Class-Activities/Mon-Wed-Class/03-Python/2/Activities/12-Par_UdemyZip/README.md

 ## Notes:

-* Windows user may get an `UnicodeDecodeError`, to avoid this file pass in `encoding="utf8"` as an additional parameter when reading in the file.
+* Windows users may get an `UnicodeDecodeError`, to avoid this file pass in `encoding="utf8"` as an additional parameter when reading in the file.

 * As, with many datasets, the file does not include the header line.
 Use the below as a guide on the columns: "id,title,url,isPaid,price,numSubscribers,numReviews,numPublishedLectures,instructionalLevel,contentInfo,publishedTime"